thiagoadsalves/thiagoadsalves/README.md

 In my spare time, I enjoy long walks on the beach, candlelit dinners, and writing bios that make me sound like the James Bond of programming.

-## 🌍 I'm currently living in...
-Globetrotter

-## 🏗️ I'm currently working at...
-Building digital dreams at [Your Company Name]

-## 📆 I joined GitHub in...
-Joined the coding circus in [Year]

 ## 📁 Pinned Repositories
 1. **universal-app-starter-kit:** A starter kit for those who can't decide between React, Angular, Vue, or Laravel.
 Why not have them all?
 2. **cms-conqueror:** A collection of my greatest hits in WordPress and Drupal.
 Contains more plugins than you can shake a stick at.